“My clients know that I am committed to them and to finding the best possible legal solutions to resolve their issues.” – Joseph P. Garin

 In 2017, he completed course work and obtained a Certificate in Reasonable Attorney Fees and Proper Legal Billing Practices form the National Association of Legal Fees Analysis (“NALFA”).
 He is listed as a senior fellow with NALFA.

-He is rated “AV Preeminent” by Martindale Hubbell in both Nevada and Michigan.
-He has been selected as a Mountain States Super Lawyer in Nevada since 2007.
-In 2013-15, he was recognized by Vegas Inc. and included in its Top Lawyers program.
+Mr. Garin is rated “AV Preeminent” by Martindale Hubbell in both Nevada and Michigan.
+He has been selected as a Mountain States Super Lawyer in Nevada every year since 2007, and he is named on the list of 2019 Legal Elite for the second year in a row by Nevada Business magazine.

 Lipson Neilson team of Joe Garin, Megan Hummel, Amber Williams Win Motion to Dismiss and Motion for Attorney’s Fees in U.S. Court of Appeals for the Ninth Circuit